Embla-Flatlandsmo/wheelchair-ergometer-game-controller/project/boards/adafruit_itsybitsy_nrf52840/doc/index.rst

 First time setup
 ================
 Some versions of this board were shipped with a buggy bootloader.
 Ensure that the bootloader is up to date by following the `Adafruit UF2 Bootloader update`_ tutorial.
+Note that this tutorial was made for the Adafruit Feather nRF52840, but the steps to update the bootloader are the same for the ItsyBitsy.
+The files for the ItsyBitsy bootloader can be found in the `Adafruit nRF52 Bootloader repo`_.

+The building and flashing of Zephyr applications have been tested with release 0.7.0 of the UF2 bootloader.

 Flashing
 ========
 Flashing is done by dragging and dropping the built Zephyr UF2-file into the :code:`ITSY840BOOT` drive.

 #.
 Build the Zephyr kernel and the :ref:`blinky-sample`
    sample application:

    .. zephyr-app-commands::